Snipa22/xmr-node-proxy/README.md

 ## Configuration Guidelines

-Please check the [wiki](https://github.com/Snipa22/xmr-node-proxy/wiki/config_review) for information on configuration
+Please check the [wiki](https://github.com/Venthos/intense-node-proxy/wiki/config_review) for information on configuration

 ## Developer Donations

-The proxy is pre-configured for a 1% donation.
+The proxy is pre-configured for a 1% donation to its original developer ([Snipa22](https://github.com/Snipa22)).
 This is easily toggled inside of it's configuration.
 If you'd like to make a one time donation, the addresses are as follows:

 * XMR - 44Ldv5GQQhP7K7t3ZBdZjkPA7Kg7dhHwk3ZM3RJqxxrecENSFx27Vq14NAMAd2HBvwEPUVVvydPRLcC69JCZDHLT2X5a4gr
 * BTC - 114DGE2jmPb5CP2RGKZn6u6xtccHhZGFmM

-## Installation/Configuration Assistance

-If you need help installing the pool from scratch, please have your servers ready, which would be Ubuntu 16.04 servers, blank and clean, DNS records pointed.
-These need to be x86_64 boxes with AES-NI Available.

-Installation asstiance is 4 XMR, with a 2 XMR deposit, with remainder to be paid on completion.
-Configuration assistance is 2 XMR with a 1 XMR deposit, and includes debugging your proxy configurations, ensuring that everything is running, and tuning for your uses/needs.

-SSH access with a sudo-enabled user will be needed for installs, preferably the user that is slated to run the pool.

-Please contact Snipa at: proxy_installs@snipanet.com or via IRC on irc.freenode.net in #monero-pools

 ## Known Working Pools